CBI/ED Tenure Extension Day #1: Dr. Singhvi Explains Threat to Independence of EDChallenge to Tenure Extension of CBI and ED Directors

 Justice Bhat clutched his head in his hands at this request.
 CJI Lalit reminded Mr. Sharma that his priority should be the case he has raised, not his place on the list of petitioners.

 SG Mehta is expected to file the Union government’s counter soon.
-The Court will hear this case next on September 19th, 2022.
+The Court has scheduled this case next on September 19th, 2022.